vocabexpresshaxer/testing2/README.md

 * AI picks the best of the two search methods based on the type of question, giving a 85+% accurancy (on average)
 * Powerful Server running 24/7
 * Server running Gigabit internet speeds
-* New features and search methods constantly being created to give you the edge over other competitors
+* New features and search methods constantly being created and optimised to give you the edge over other competitors
 * The bot runs on our servers, not your wifi, meaning it is impossible for you to get banned for cheating.
 * Regulary updated to bypass new restrictions / measures created by HQ Trivia